leptoon/superdecormod/README.md

 ## Support

 For bug reports and feature requests, please leave a comment on the Nexus mod page or send me a message.

-Special thanks to AI, this mod wouldn't have been possible without Claude Opus 4 and GPT 4.1.

 ---